 Usain Bolt, the 21-year-old Jamaican who set a world record in winning the Olympic 100-meter dash this weekend, is the most extraordinary sprinter in track-and-field history.
 Not because he's so fast, but because he's so big.
-At six-foot-five, Bolt has been called by Sports Illustrated"the tallest world-class sprinter in history."
+At 6-foot-5, Bolt has been called by Sports Illustrated"the tallest world-class sprinter in history."
 He's easy to spot on the track, Goliath-ing over his human-scale opponents.
 The starting blocks cramp his frame.
 As he kneels for the gun, his rump rises high above his competitors'.
 Once the race starts, he looks like a high schooler who lied about his age to win a Field Day ribbon.
 Bolt takes 40 to 41 strides in a 100-meter race.
 Walter Dix, the 5-foot-9 bronze medalist, takes 47.

 If Bolt's long legs give him such an edge, why haven't there been more tall sprinters?
 Traditionally, height has been seen as a detriment to sprinting.
 The formula for speed is stride length times stride rate.
 If the longest legs always won the race, then Yao Ming would have the world record in the 100, and lions wouldn't eat giraffes.
 Gangly guys, the thinking has always gone, don't win short races because they can't master the smooth form required to generate rapid leg turnover.
 Sprinters are supposed to be compact and muscular: Think Ben Johnson or Ato Boldon.